Comox, British Columbia: Nineteenth century: settlement

 The old Hudson's Bay post had been built up on a hill overlooking the bay.
-In 1868, A.G.
-Horne, the manager of the Hudson's Bay Company post, recommended that a lot be purchased from James Robb close to where a wharf would likely be built, but he was ignored by his superiors.
+In 1868, Adam Grant Horne, the manager of the Hudson's Bay Company post, recommended that a lot be purchased from James Robb close to where a wharf would likely be built, but he was ignored by his superiors.
 Six years later, the provincial government provided a grant of $3,337 to build a wharf at The Landing, consisting of a pier 315 m long with a 15 m wharf head.
 This allowed passengers and supplies to be offloaded directly from large ships without the need for smaller boats of shallow draught.
 An Italian immigrant named Joseph Rodello shrewdly bought from James Robb the two lots on the shore immediately to either side of the wharf, and quickly built a store beside the end of the wharf so that his supplies arriving by packet steamer would not have to be dragged up the hill into town.